-Here is a guide for all of our product re-sellers out there, top tips on how to avoid being scammed by clients.
+Here is a guide for all of our product re-sellers out there, top tips on how to avoid promotional product scams

 Unfortunately there are people looking to scam you in practically every industry.
 Scammers are figuring out how to bypass security features just as quick as companies are inventing new security protection.
 So learning how to spot a scam is extremely important no matter what kind of business you work in.
-The only full proof way of protecting yourself from most scams is to be aware of what a scam is, and what isn’t.
+The only foolproof way of protecting yourself from most promotional product scams is to be aware of what is and isn’t a scam.

 No matter what industry you’re in, there will always be numerous types of scams that you will be vulnerable to, and the promotional product industry is no different.
 One of the most common scams in the promotional product industry is orders that are filled using stolen credit cards.
 The payment will go through, and the scammer placing the false order will receive the product and/or services.
 However, once the victim of the stolen credit card notices their money is missing, the company distributing the products will lose the money used to pay for the fraudulent order, as well as the product.

 Believe it or not identity theft is also something of concern in the promotional product industry.
 Stealing the identity of both distributors and suppliers is something that has become increasingly common.
 Unfortunately there are some regions that make it easier for scammers to access confidential company information that can be used to steal the company’s identity.
 They can even change information so the company address become the scammers address.
 Pretty unsettling, right?
 It goes without saying that knowing how to pin point a scam is exceptionally vital in these regions.

 Unfortunately, bringing a scammer to justice after the damage has been done can be quite difficult.
 However, there are certain things that will give a scammer away before they have a chance to affect your business and your bank account.

 We have listed some general tips and traits that will help you pick up a scam immediately:

 - Do Not Open Unknown E-mails